 "Fried pizza, a less-expensive alternative nicknamed 'pizza of the people,' was filled with less expensive ingredients like pork crackling and ricotta," Segan writes.
 "Housewives sold it on the streets to supplement the family’s income.
 Times were so hard that customers could even get pizza fritta on credit: called pizza-at-eight, “pizza a otto,” it was eaten on the spot but paid for eight days later."

 Well, here and now, you'll probably have to pay for it on the same night you eat it, but it's definitely worth it.
-Thank you, sous chef Gonzales and Eataliano for bringing this fried decadence to Guam.

 Light and fluffy

 Gonzales takes us into his kitchen to share how this fried delight is made.

 He uses two rounds of pizza dough, loading the bottom one with homemade sauce, meats and cheese and then tops it with the second.

 “We kind of seal it on to itself.
 We crease it and then we deep-fry it and flip it once,” he says.

 Gonzales then drizzles the pie with pesto and balsamic vinegar.

 The result is light and fluffy, which is kind of a cousin to the calzone, but less rigid and round.

 Eataliano opened in May 2015, but they've recently revamped their menu, and some of the changes might have you considering a trek to the resort to give them a try.

 Gonzales, a young but experienced chef, has taken the reigns and breathed new life into traditional Italian dishes.